zefoy/ngx-perfect-scrollbar/README.md

 ##### Use it in your html template (with custom configuration):

-This library provides two ways to create a Dropzone element, simple component and custom directive.
+This library provides two ways to create a Perfect Scollbar element, a component and a directive.

 **COMPONENT USAGE**